1. Turn on Direct Expense as an Extraction Type

 Click Save Draft, then Publish

-💡 Tip: Train Tofie to select your Payment Type automatically
+💡 Tip: Train Tofie to Auto-Select Payment Type

-“Always select credit card for payment type for Direct Expenses.”
+“Always select Credit Card as the payment type for Direct Expenses.”

 Click Generate, then Save